Markov Decision Processes under External Temporal Processes: Related Work

-\cite{Hadoux2014SolvingHiddenSemiMarkovModeMDPs} formalized a class of piece-wise stationary MDPs called Hidden-Semi-Markov-Model MDPs where the transition from one hidden stationary MDP mode to another is semi-Markov in nature.
-To solve this problem, this work adapts the Partially Observable Monte Carlo Planning (POMCP) algorithm used for solving Partially Observable Markov Decision Processes (POMDPs).
-This work, too, does not provide any theoretical results.
+\citet{Hadoux:2014:SolvingHiddenSemiMarkovModeMDPs} introduced a class of piecewise stationary MDPs known as Hidden-Semi-Markov-Model MDPs, characterized by semi-Markov transitions between hidden stationary MDP models.
+To solve this problem, this work adapts the partially observable Monte Carlo planning algorithm used for solving partially observable MDPs.